DevExpress-Examples/maui-charts/CS/CustomValueRangeColorizer/Readme.md

 * **Population** - Stores data for bubble weight values that define the bubble size.
 * **Hpi** - Stores values that a colorizer uses to determine the bubble color.

-To paint bubbles by the ranges of underlying values, assign a [CustomValueBandPointColorizer](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.CustomValueBandPointColorizer) to a [BubbleSeries](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.BubbleSeries)' [PointColorizer](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.BubbleSeries.PointColorizer) property.
+To paint bubbles according to the ranges of underlying values, assign a [CustomValueBandPointColorizer](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.CustomValueBandPointColorizer) to a [BubbleSeries](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.BubbleSeries)' [PointColorizer](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.BubbleSeries.PointColorizer) property.

 The colorizer's [ValueProvider](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.CustomValueBandPointColorizer.ValueProvider) returns HPI values that are used to determine point colors.